jiaohehu/NPreview/DOC-diagram.md

     dot p
     ```

-    This is because the entire 'p' is considered a single point by the 'dot' command, rather than three
+    This is because the entire 'p' is considered a single point by the 'dot'
-    points such as the following.
+    command, rather than three individual points such as the following.

     ```
-    p := (1,2) (2,3) (3,4)
     dot (1,2) (2,3) (3,4)
     ```

-    When being considered as a single point, only the first point of the path is extracted.
-Because the
+    When being considered as a single point, only the first point of the path
-    first point of 'p' is (1,2), the dot is drawn at that position and that position only.
+    is extracted.
+Because the first point of 'p' is (1,2), the dot is drawn at
-    Now to allow dot to be drawn for *all* positions of a path, you would need to place a asterisk in
+    that position and that position only.
+To allow dot to be drawn for
+    *all* positions of a path, you would need to place a asterisk in front of
-    front of it such as:
+    it such as:

     ```
-    p := (1,2) (2,3) (3,4)
     dot *p
     ```

-    In such a case three dots will be drawn in three locations that are: (1,2), (2,3), and (3,4).
+    In such a case three dots will be drawn in three locations that are: (1,2),
-    You can also include an addition integer after the symbol to express a particular point
+    (2,3), and (3,4).
+You can also include an addition integer after the
-    at that index location.
-Following example will draw only two dots at (2,3) and (3,4), while
+    symbol to express a particular point at that index location.
+Following
+    example will draw only two dots at (2,3) and (3,4), while skipping the
-    skipping the first one.
+    first one.

     ```
     p := (1,2) (2,3) (3,4)
     dot *p1 *p2
     ```

-    This is because `*p1` is equivalent to `$somepoints(p,1)`, and `*p2` is the same as
+    This is because `*p1` is equivalent to `$somepoints(p,1)`, and `*p2` is the
-    `$somepoints(p,2)`.
-You can even use the following syntax to construct a new path.
+    same as `$somepoints(p,2)`.
+You can even use the following syntax to draw
+    an arrow going directly from the first point to the last.

     ```
-    p := (1,2) (2,3) (3,4)
+    p := (1,2) (1,3) (3,4)
-    drawarrow *p1{up}..*p2
+    drawarrow *p0 -- *p2
     ```

-    This will draw a curved arrow coming out of the second point of 'p' going up and then
-    coming down passing through the third point of 'p'.
-Following example draw a dot on
+    Because of the "spread" nature of `*p` or `*q`, you can combine
-    all internal points of a path that is both 'p' and 'q'.
+    all points of a path easily.
+In the following example a single
+    dot statement is to draw all dots from two separate paths.

     ```
     p := (1,2) (2,3) (3,4)